Sheynar/fox-fall/README.md

 1. Download the latest release from the [releases page](https://github.com/KaoSDlanor/fox-fall/releases)
 2. Run the app and launch the game
 3. Open the map in game and press the overlay button in the bottom right corner
-4. Line up the grid of the overlay with the grid of the in game map
+4. Line up the grid of the overlay with the grid of the in game map with the Calibrate grid button in the bottom dock
-   1. Each cell of the overlay should match one of the smaller numbered cells that are visible in the game when you hover over them
-   2. You can line up a 3x3 section of the overlay grid with one of the larger in game cells that are always visible
 5. Create your artillery
    1. Click the plus button in the bottom dock
    2. Use the unit type dropdown to convert from "location" to "artillery"